-Tariffs and international trade subject of SC Economic Outlook Conference - South Carolina Radio Network
+Tariffs and international trade dominate SC Economic Outlook Conference discussion - South Carolina Radio Network

 “For every ten jobs that are created or sustained by the auto cluster in South Carolina, we see another 27 jobs created elsewhere in the state for a total of 37,” he said.
 “So for every 10 jobs that are created directly, we see a total of 37 jobs created in the state.”

 Despite the negative effects of tariffs on the automotive industry, Woodward and Von Nessen anticipate that most South Carolina industrial sectors will see steady gains in 2019.
-They say it’s especially true in wholesale and retail trade, health care, professional services and tourism.
+They say the growth could especially be true in wholesale and retail trade, health care, professional services and tourism.
 Due to predicted job growth in those sectors, the economists forecast a small drop in the state’s unemployment rate to 3.1 percent from the current rate of 3.3 percent.

 “The bottom line is that we are experiencing an economic tug-of-war,” Von Nessen said.
 “Steady job and income gains, coupled with lower gas prices, are fueling higher demand.
 But some of these gains are offset by rising interest rates and new tariffs that put upward pressure on the prices of consumer goods.
 We don’t know whether 2019 will be a good year or a great year, but it’s not likely to be bad.”